 5. Reject a Colorblind Mentality

-It is essential to use opportunities to normalize talking about differences and embracing the beauty of different cultures versus minimizing them or teaching children it is taboo because it can lead to a colorblind mentality.
+It is essential to use opportunities to normalize talking about differences and embracing the beauty of different cultures versus minimizing them or teaching children it is taboo, which can lead to a colorblind mentality.

 6. Normalize Identifying as “White”